-Senior Vice President, Regional Head of Claims for XL Catlin's Insurance
+Senior Vice President, Regional Head of Claims AXA XL Insurance

-Ms. Wilkerson has been a member of the Argus Group Holdings Limited's Board of Directors for two years.
-Ms. Wilkerson is currently the Senior Vice President, Regional Head of Claims for XL Catlin's insurance operations in Bermuda and also served as General Counsel of XL Insurance (Bermuda) Ltd. She has a wealth of experience in the insurance industry.
-In 2016, Ms. Wilkerson was appointed to Bermuda's Senate where she served until the dissolution of Parliament in June 2017.
+Ms. Wilkerson has been a member of the Argus Group Holdings Limited Board of Directors for two years.
+Ms. Wilkerson is currently the Senior Vice President, Regional Head of Claims for AXA XL insurance operations in Bermuda and also served as General Counsel of XL Insurance (Bermuda) Ltd. She has a wealth of experience in the insurance industry.
+In 2016, Ms. Wilkerson was appointed to Bermuda's Senate, where she served until the dissolution of Parliament in June 2017.